RyanDimitriRamos/iVoteSimulator/README.md

 # iVoteSimulator
-A command line voitng simulator similar to an iClicker or Kahoot!
+A command line voting simulator similar to an iClicker or Kahoot!

 # Sample Output